mattixtech/mbvm/README.md

 --
 + Hardware print-to-screen emulation

-    accessed by storing a character or string address in the print register and then issuing the PRINT instruction
+    Accessed by storing a character or string address in the print register and then issuing the PRINT instruction